basantab/NTF2Gen/BeNTF2seq/design_with_PSSM/README.md

+To combine and decompress all "final set" designs:

+cat final_set.tar.gz.part?? > final_set.tar.gz && tar -xzf final_set.tar.gz

+To design NTF2-like proteins using the PSSM:

 1) Generate a text file containing the path to all your NTF2 backbones.
 The PDB files listed must contain the BENTF2DICT line.
 For an example of this text file see ./pdb.list

 2) Generate a FASTA file with the sequences of the PDB files listed in the above file.
 The FASTA name must coincide with the path listed above.
 See ./fasta.list as an example.